glencoesoftware/bioformats2raw/README.md

 Supports 3D HISTECH .mrxs data.
 Only the full-resolution image is read; bioformats2raw will generate a pyramid from the full-resolution image, but will not read the original pyramid for this format.
 Datasets in this format include a .mrxs file (which is a JPEG thumbnail), along with a similarly-named directory containing a `Slidedat.ini`, `Index.dat`, and many `Data*.dat` files.
-The .mrxs file alone contains does not contain anything apart from the thumbnail;
+The .mrxs file alone does not contain anything apart from the thumbnail;
 it is very important to include the entire corresponding directory when transferring these datasets.

 The `mirax.use_metadata_dimensions` reader option can be used change how XY dimensions are calculated.